firstcontributions/first-contributions/.github/CONTRIBUTING.md

 - Install npm(latest version) -
-    npm is distributed with Node.js - which means that when you download Node.js, you automatically get npm installed on your computer. https://www.npmjs.com/get-npm
+    npm is distributed with Node.js - which means that when you download Node.js, you automatically get npm installed on your computer,link provided below. https://www.npmjs.com/get-npm
 - Install all the dependencies used by this project.
    Use this command:  `install npm`